ADVERTISEMENT

 More Information

-Adding to two other good acoustic pianos for rock and jazz are the vintage classics Fender Rhodes and Wurlitzer electric pianos.
-Moreover, the FM pianos with their crystalline sound – typical of 80s pop music – are also a joy to play.
+In addition to the two good acoustic pianos for rock and jazz, there are vintage classics: the Fender Rhodes and Wurlitzer electric pianos.
+The FM pianos, with their crystalline sound typical of ’80s pop music, are also a joy to play.

-Even more sounds: four organs including a church organ and Hammond, two string ensembles, vibraphone and harpsichord as well as a double bass.
+There are also four organs, including a church organ and a Hammond organ; two string ensembles; a vibraphone; a harpsichord; and a double bass.
 All of these range from satisfactory to good.
-However, the bass is exclusively used as the only split sound.
-You are free to layer all other sounds while adjusting the volumes for the lower and upper sounds.
-Further, there is a reverb and a chorus effect with four types each.
+However, the bass is the only split sound.
+Feel free to layer all other sounds, adjusting the volumes of the lower and upper sounds as you see fit.
+Last but not least, there are reverb and chorus effects, each with four types.

-The PX-S100 is slightly different to operate compared to the PX-160.
-The main sounds of the “Grand Piano” and “Electric Piano” categories are directly accessible.
-The same goes for the integrated metronome, the song player, and the recorder.
-Most other functions require the use of key combinations.
+Operating the PX-S100 is slightly different compared to the PX-160.
+The main sounds in the “Grand Piano” and “Electric Piano” categories are directly accessible.
+The same goes for the integrated metronome, song player, and recorder.
+Most other functions require key combinations.

-For example: “Sound Mode” plus C2 or C#2 is used to increase or decrease the seven-stage brilliance.
-Keyboard sound, as well as MIDI and audio song volumes, are adjusted with “Function” plus D5 to G5.
-Holding down the “Grand Piano” and “Elec.
-Piano” buttons, then pressing a piano key lets you select one of the other sounds as an Upper 1 or Upper 2 sound (in the layer).
-If you want to use all the available features, you should consult the supplied “Keyboard functions list”.
+For example: “Sound Mode” plus C2 or C#2 increases or decreases the seven-stage brilliance.
+The keyboard sound and MIDI and audio song volumes are adjusted with “Function” plus D5 to G5.
+Holding down the “Grand Piano” and “Electric Piano” buttons and then pressing a piano key lets you select one of the other sounds as an Upper 1 or Upper 2 sound in the layer.
+To use all the available features, consult the supplied “Keyboard Functions List.”

 Casio PX-S1000 Connections